tum-ewk/ficus/doc/tutorial.rst

 A cmd window should appear showing the actual status and a few minutes later six result figures should show up.
 The subfolder ``result`` should contain the saved result figures as well as a resultfile.

-Using this way of running the model, the function :func:`run_from_excel` from the ``ficus.py``  script is within VBA.
+Using this way of running the model, the function :func:`run_from_excel` from the ``ficus.py``  script is called within VBA.
 This requires, that ``ficus.py`` can be found by python.
 To make sure this is the case, before the first time of running the model, use the :func:`install` function, by just double clicking on ``ficus.py``  or run it with python.
 Then continue with ``y``.

 .. _run-python-ref: